 Current graduates have taken up further PhD study both here at Queen’s and further afield.
 Others have gone on to work in both the private (Sea Watch Foundation, Dogs Trust, ISPCA ) and public sector (DOE Marine Division, NISRA) here in Northern Ireland and internationally (Canada, Thailand, and Italy).

 Learning opportunities associated with this course are outlined below:

 At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable student to achieve their full academic potential.

 On the MSc in Animal Behaviour and Welfare, we do this by providing a range of different learning experiences which enable our students to engage with subject experts, develop attributes and perspectives.
 This approach will equip you for life and work in a global society and you will make use of innovative technologies and a world class library, which will enhance your development.

-Teaching is across a combination of morning and afternoon classes, primarily on Mondays, Tuesdays and Wednesdays.
-Thursday and Fridays are used for reading and preparing assignments.
-Research projects are carried out full-time from March to August.
+Teaching is across a combination of morning and afternoon classes, primarily on Mondays to Thursdays.
+Fridays are used for reading and preparing assignments.
+Research projects are carried out full-time from April to August.
 Work placements start at the end of the second semester.